Fiserv-Developer/payments-api/docs/Payments.md

 - Transaction type: Select PreAuth or Sale.
 - Apple Pay Button: Click this to produce payment sheet and fingerprint authentication for the transaction.

-Once the user authenticates the transaction the apple returns the payment token, then the SDK generates the following payload:
+Once the user authenticates the transaction the apple returns the payment token, then the SDK generates the following payload.
+The sample below is a `walletPaymentMethod` object within a `WalletSaleTransaction` requestType POST call to the /payments API.

 ```json yaml
 {